Tyrrrz/CliFx/Readme.md

 // $ ./myapp <logval>
 ```

+> [!IMPORTANT]
+> Parameter names must be unique among the parameters of the same command.

-As a general guideline, consider using parameter bindings if the input you're expressing satisfies the following criteria:
+As a general guideline, prefer using parameter bindings for inputs that:

-- It's essential for the command to execute successfully and doesn't have an obvious default value
+- Are essential for the command to execute successfully
+- Don't have an obvious default value
-- It's a scalar that doesn't take multiple values
+- Are scalar and don't take multiple values

 #### Options